View full screen

 Visit the 16th District Court page for more information.

-- What is Open in Livonia as of July 22 (PDF)
+- What Is Open in Livonia as of Oct.
+12 (PDF)

 - Cityof Livonia FAQs - Updated March 31 (PDF)

 - 16th District Court Information (Updated April 29)

 - Stop the Spread of Germs (PDF)